Essay

 A practical test you can use

-Run this test on The Scream, Mona Lisa, The Starry Night, The Great Wave, and Girl with a Pearl Earring.
-You will see the same pattern: transmissibility is engineered by form + story + distribution, not by prestige alone.
+Run that test on The Great Wave, The Scream, Mona Lisa, The Starry Night, and Girl with a Pearl Earring.
+The same pattern keeps appearing.
+What spreads is not prestige alone.
+It is form plus story plus repetition.

 Related explorations